-Green eyes like emeralds, brunette hair with the slightest wave to it, and skin a light brown.
+Green eyes like emeralds, brunet hair with the slightest wave to it, and skin a light shade of brown.
 He even kind of looks like me, but there are two things missing when I see him in my mind’s eye.
 He’s missing the birthmark that wraps around my bicep, a thin line that looks oddly reminiscent of a snake with its forked tongue sticking out and a mole dotting the eye.
-He’s also missing the small discoloration of a brown spot in his eye, as if, for a moment, our eyes tried to be something other than green, as if a stronger power tried to take over a magic as ancient as his bloodline.
+He’s also missing the small discoloration of a brown spot in his eye, as if, for a moment, my eye tried to be something other than green, as if a stronger power tried to take over a magic as ancient as his bloodline.

 But it doesn’t matter; I’ll know him the moment my eyes land on him.
-We’re destined to be together, he, my sovereign, and me, his sword and shield, if he so chooses to have me.
+I’m destined to be at his side—he, my sovereign, and me, his sword and shield, if he chooses to make me his sworn knight.

 Fae?
 Dragons, mermaids, unicorns, and more?
-Myths generated out of Norms misconstruing the magic they saw performed before their very eyes.
+Myths perpetuated by Norms who misconstrued the magic they saw performed before their very eyes.
 A strong glamour can go a long way in making people see something that isn’t there.
 Stronger ones can even fool the most powerful of Casters into believing what they’re seeing is real.

 Vampires, zombies, ghouls, and ghosts?
 Oh, yeah, necromancers had their fun with Norms on those ones.
 Assholes.

 It took a few hundred years for the guilds to decide, “Hey, screwing with Norms probably isn’t a very good idea.”
-They finally banned the right to use magic in front of the non-magical humans of society.
+They finally banned the use of magic in front of the non-magical humans of society.

 But you want to know a secret?